 Westminster Abbey is one of the most beautiful buildings in London, and an incredible example of High Gothic architecture.
-You probably recognize it as the site of many royal weddings throughout the decades – Queen Elizabeth and Prince Philip, Prince Charles and Lady Diana, and Prince William and Kate Middleton.
+You probably recognize it as the site of many royal weddings throughout the decades – Queen Elizabeth and Prince Philip, or Prince William and Kate Middleton.

 You can choose to walk around the building or pay admission to enter.
 It’s £23 to enter Westminster Abbey, but it’s also included in your London Pass.